Mount Kenya Sirimon Route 4 Days 3 Nights

 Points to Consider

-- Pre-expedition altitude acclimatization increases your chances of getting to Point Lenana without experiencing severe altitude sickness.
-Consider undertaking a preparatory hike to at least 3,500m above sea level within the week preceding the expedition.
+- Pre-expedition altitude acclimatization increases your chances of reaching Point Lenana without severe altitude sickness.
+When you apply to join, we will prescribe some high-altitude preparatory hikes to elevations above 3,500m in the weeks preceding the expedition.

-- Do not travel to low altitude within the week preceding the expedition.
-Doing so greatly decreases your body’s ability to acclimatize with elevation gain and, consequently, increases the risk of altitude sickness.
+- Do not travel to low altitudes within the week preceding the expedition.
+Doing so significantly decreases your body’s ability to acclimate to elevation gain and, consequently, increases the risk of altitude sickness.

 - Come with an open mind.
 The goal is to attempt the summit push.
 You shall never conquer the mountain; you can only conquer yourself.

-- On tipping, it is customary to tip porters and crew on mountaineering expeditions.
+- On mountaineering expeditions, it is customary to tip porters and crew.
 You are not obliged, but we recommend carrying tips in cash–just in case you decide to tip.
-Tipping into the collective kitty is, traditionally, fairer than tipping specific members of the crew.
+Tipping into the collective kitty is traditionally fairer than tipping specific crew members.

 Charges